Al-Amin-Khan-Shakil/Al-Amin-Khan-Shakil/README.md

   code: [JavaScript, React, Redux, Ruby on Rails, HTML/CSS/SCSS, Semantic UI, Bootstrap, Material UI],
   askMeAbout: [Movie, The 1971, Music, Books, South Asian Culture],
-  challenge: "I am honing my javaScript skills and picking up unit testing",
+  challenge: "I am honing my AWS skills and picking up unit testing",
   funFacts: ['I have 1+ years of remote work experience with devs from all over the world',
   'my tiny Olaf is ready to wave at the right offer']